Staff

 Dana Gorzelany-Mostak, Founder and Co-Editor

-Dana Gorzelany-Mostak is an Associate Professor of Music at Georgia College.
+Dana Gorzelany-Mostak is an Associate Professor of Music at Georgia College & State University.
 Her research on music and American presidential campaigns appears in Music & Politics, the Journal of the Society for American Music, and the Journal of Popular Music Studies.
 Her work on America’s Got Talent star Jackie Evancho appears in the edited volume Voicing Girlhood in Popular Music: Performance, Authority, Authenticity (Routledge) and in the journal American Music.
 In 2018 Gorzelany-Mostak won an Award of Excellence from the Broadcast Education Association for “Songs in the Key of President C: Music on the Campaign Trail,” a digital lecture funded by a grant from the Society for American Music.
 Gorzelany-Mostak is the founder of Trax on the Trail, a website and research project that tracks and catalogues the soundscapes of US presidential elections.
-At present, Gorzelany-Mostak is working with Jennifer Flory (Professor of Music, Georgia College) to create a recording of 19th-century campaign songs as part of the project “Songs of Political Persuasion: Hearing Music on the US Presidential Campaign Trail, 1840–1918.”
-In addition to writing essays for several public musicology websites, Gorzelany-Mostak has provided her expert opinion for news outlets such as the BBC, The Guardian, Variety, Pacific Standard, Inverse, and The Boston Herald.
-Her forthcoming book, Tracks on the Trail: Popular Music, Race, and the US Presidency, analyzes the official and unofficial musical activity surrounding 21st-century presidential campaigns, shedding light on how the racialization of sound intersects with other markers of difference and ultimately shapes the public discourse surrounding candidates, popular music, and the meanings attached to race in the 21st century (University of Michigan Press, 2023).
+At present, Gorzelany-Mostak is working with Jennifer Flory (Professor of Music, Georgia College) to create recordings of 19th-century campaign songs as part of the project “Songs of Political Persuasion: Hearing Music on the US Presidential Campaign Trail, 1840–1918.”
+In addition to writing essays for several public musicology websites, Gorzelany-Mostak has provided her expert opinion for news outlets such as the BBC, The Guardian, Vox, The Washington Post, Newsweek, Variety, Pacific Standard, Inverse, and The Boston Herald.
+Her 2023 book, Tracks on the Trail: Popular Music, Race, and the US Presidency (University of Michigan Press), analyzes the official and unofficial musical activity surrounding 21st-century presidential campaigns and sheds light on how the racialization of sound intersects with other markers of difference, thus shaping the public discourse surrounding candidates, popular music, and the meanings attached to race in the 21st century (University of Michigan Press, 2023).

 Naomi Graber, Co-editor